 In art lessons, our YCIS Upper Primary students develop their creativity and imagination through more complex activities.
 Our Art programme builds on students’ skills and helps to improve their use of materials, tools, and techniques.
 Students also explore more of the purpose and history of art and design at various periods and throughout a range of cultures.

-In our Upper Primary programme, students enjoy being active and using their creativity and imagination in Physical Education (PE) classes.
-Whether on the field, court, or gymnasium, students learn new skills, and find out how to use them in different ways to make actions, phrases, and sequences of movement.
+In our Upper Primary programme, students enjoy being active and using their creativity and imagination in Physical Education classes.
+Whether on the field, court, or gymnasium, students learn new skills, and find out how to use them in different ways to make actions and sequences of movement.
 Our students enjoy the opportunity to communicate, collaborate, and compete with each other as they also develop an understanding of how to succeed in different activities and evaluate their own performance.
-Students in our Upper Primary years also have the opportunity to join competitive team sports for the first time through Co-curricular activities.
+Students in our Upper Primary years also have the opportunity to join competitive team sports for the first time through our extensive extra-curricular activities.

 For our Upper Primary students, we host a number of educational trips and excursions throughout the school year that are integrated carefully with classroom learning.
-Our older Primary students also have the chance to develop independence and collaboration skills outside the classroom during several overnight camps and excursions throughout the school year.
+Our older Primary students also have the chance to develop independence and collaboration skills outside the classroom during our overnight camp, annual sleepover and excursions throughout the school year.